PrimeMurcia/SOC-Automation/README.md

 - Configure the integration between Wazuh and TheHive to automate incident management.
 - Set up and configure the NGINX reverse proxy and WAF.
 - Configure vulnerability scanning in Wazuh.
+- Set up and configure the integration between Wazuh, TheHive, and Shuffle.
+- Configure Wazuh for email alerts and active response.

 ## Support